SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **Choose system language:**

-Customer Service will use this language to prime the database with different things that are not multi-language (for example the default system templates, priorities and so on).
+Customer Service will use this language to prime the database with different things that are not multi-language (for example the default system templates, priorities, and so on).
 You will not be able to changes this later.

 **Hostname:**

-This should be the hostname which application will be access on.
+This should be the hostname that the application will be accessed on.
 Normally this is the same as the DNS address you entered when installing Customer Service.

+> [!NOTE]
-Note - this is where you may add hostname/applicationname if you have followed the steps for [manual installation][2].
+> This is where you may add hostname/applicationname if you have followed the steps for [manual installation][2].

 **What is your name:**